dominicgaliano/CS329E-Project/README.md

 - Start by creating an account using your first and last name as well as email and chosen password.
 - Initially, you will not be a member of any group.
 You must first create a new group or join an existing group.

+TODO: - COMPLETE TESTING INSTRUCTIONS

 Features checklist:

 - [X] Login/register path
 - [X] Settings with three behaviors that can be modified by user
-- [ ] Non-default fonts, colors and styles
+- [X] Non-default fonts, colors and styles

 Major Elements: